PrajaktaBhalerao/Team_36_Fake-Review-Detection/README.md

 Non-texual attributes are giving the extra information about the product.
 Texual attributes like review_date,review_title,review_text,review_rating,verified_purchase used for understanding in EDA process.

+3.Explonatory Data Analysis(EDA):
+  -plot for helpful_review_count:
+   which can aid us in understanding the reviews those helped users in purchases a product From that, we conclude that,out of 2000 reviews 0 review was helpful,out of 150, 1 review was helpful and out of 10 reviews 6 reviews were helpful.
+   In this case, this will actually skew our understanding in identifying which reviews are fake and which ones are real, and therefore to eliminate bias,this column will not be considered for our model building.
+ -Pie-chart On Verified Purchase:
+  Verified_purchases column is the target variable for this project.
+From Pie-chart we conclude that,there are near equal parts of true VP and false VP (56% and 44% respectively).
 Dropping of columns which are not necessary for model building Saving final dataframe to csv.